phpMussel/Docs/readme.en.md

 - [What is a "PDO DSN"?
 How can I use PDO with phpMussel?](#user-content-HOW_TO_USE_PDO)
 - [My upload facility is asynchronous (e.g., uses ajax, ajaj, json, etc).
 I don't see any special message or warning when an upload is blocked.
 What's going on?](#user-content-AJAX_AJAJ_JSON)
 - [Can phpMussel detect EICAR?](#user-content-DETECT_EICAR)

-#### <a name="WHAT_IS_A_SIGNATURE"></a>What is a "signature"?

-In the context of phpMussel, a "signature" refers to data that acts as an indicator/identifier for something specific that we're looking for, usually in the form of some very small, distinct, innocuous segment of something larger and otherwise harmful, like a virus or trojan, or in the form of a file checksum, hash, or other similarly identifying indicator, and usually includes a label, and some other data to help provide additional context that can be used by phpMussel to determine the best way to proceed when it encounters what we're looking for.

 #### <a name="SIGNATURE_UPDATE_FREQUENCY"></a>How frequently are signatures updated?